FrontendMasters/front-end-handbook/what-is-a-FD.md

 # What is a front-end developer?

-A front-end developer architects and develops websites and applications using web technologies (i.e. HTML, CSS, DOM, and JavaScript) which run on the [web platform](https://en.wikipedia.org/wiki/Open_Web_Platform) or act as compilation input for non-web platform environments (i.e. [NativeScript](https://www.nativescript.org/)).
+A front-end developer architects and develops websites and applications using web technologies (i.e. HTML, CSS, DOM, and JavaScript), which run on the [web platform](https://en.wikipedia.org/wiki/Open_Web_Platform) or act as compilation input for non-web platform environments (i.e. [NativeScript](https://www.nativescript.org/)).

 ![](images/what-is-front-end-dev.png "https://www.upwork.com/hiring/development/front-end-developer/")

 <cite>image source: <a href="https://www.upwork.com/hiring/development/front-end-developer/">https://www.upwork.com/hiring/development/front-end-developer/</a></cite>

-Typically, a person enters into the field of front-end development by learning to develop HTML, CSS, and JS code which runs in a [web browser](https://en.wikipedia.org/wiki/Web_browser), [headless browser](https://en.wikipedia.org/wiki/Headless_browser), webview, or as compilation input for a native runtime environment.
+Typically, a person enters into the field of front-end development by learning to develop HTML, CSS, and JS code, which runs in a [web browser](https://en.wikipedia.org/wiki/Web_browser), [headless browser](https://en.wikipedia.org/wiki/Headless_browser), webview, or as compilation input for a native runtime environment.
 The four run times scenarios are explained below.

 A web browser is software used to retrieve, present, and traverse information on the WWW.
-Typically, browsers run on a desktop, laptop, tablet, or phone but as of late a browser can be found on just about anything (i.e on a fridge, in cars, etc...).
+Typically, browsers run on a desktop, laptop, tablet, or phone, but as of late a browser can be found on just about anything (i.e on a fridge, in cars, etc...).

 The most common web browsers are: